opensearch-project/.github/RESPONSIBILITIES.md

 Use labels to target an issue or a PR for a given release, add `help wanted` to good issues for new community members, and `blocker` for issues that scare you or need immediate attention.
 Request for more information from a submitter if an issue is not clear.
 Create new labels as needed by the project.

+See [TRIAGING](TRIAGING.md) for more information on how to attend triage meetings.

 #### Automatically Label Issues

 There are many tools available in GitHub for controlling labels on issues and pull requests.
 Use standard issue templates in the [./.github/ISSUE_TEMPLATE](./.github/ISSUE_TEMPLATE) directory to apply appropriate labels such as `bug` and `untriaged`.
 Repositories can choose to use GitHub actions such as [add-untriaged.yml](./.github/workflows/add-untriaged.yml) to apply labels automatically.